 5. COMMUNICATION: Keep your cell phones fully charged, as my grandson states, “Nana your phone at 100%,” which means I’m supposed to let him use it… Turn off and remove all non-essential apps and turn on the battery saver.
 If possible, have an old cell phone fully charged for backup.
 It doesn’t need to have an active service, because it will allow you to call 911 for emergencies and you may be able to sign in on someone’s WiFi.
 I have a regular old-fashioned house line which comes in handy in emergencies and when the kids have used my cell phone till it’s dead and I need to make phone calls to their mother to pick up her kids… If you have a disable or elderly family member in the household, a home line will be a great asset, regardless of the weather.
 There are also those emergency alert buttons, remember the commercial with the elderly lady who says, “Help I’ve fallen and can’t get up?”
-A family member had one, but the primary function of the actual box, sort of like a speaker system which has to be plugged into an outlet.
+A family member had one, but the primary function of the actual box, sort of like a speaker system that has to be plugged into an outlet.
 There’s battery backup as well.
 These systems can be billed under medical insurance, especially given the need for personal safety. https://www.payingforseniorcare.com/medicaid-waivers/personal-emergency-response.html

 Please try your best to limit your phone calls during this time, only use to update family and friends.
 The goal is to save all the juice for an emergency.
 Plus, this will help to keep the signals from being jammed, as they frequently are.
 I can remember being worried for over 24hrs wondering the state of my loved ones.
 No one could get through no matter the service.
 I highly suggest adding the “Hotspot WiFi” feature to your cell phone service and/or a portable WiFi unit.
-PCP for People a company for low-income individuals offers this service as well as other cell phone and computer related services at a discounted rate. https://www.pcsforpeople.org/low-cost-internet/
+PCP for People a company for low-income individuals offers this service as well as other cell phone and computer-related services at a discounted rate. https://www.pcsforpeople.org/low-cost-internet/

 Make sure to have a Portable Radio battery-powered radio and a Weather Radio with a tone alert.
 You can get a weather radio from Wal-Mart, Target, etc. If you do not or can not afford a weather radio, please download a weather app on your cell phone and make sure to enable the notifications… You can also sign up for the Emergency Alert System (EAS) and the National Oceanic and Atmosphere Administrations.
 (NOAA) http://www.nws.noaa.gov/nwr/

 6. BATTERIES: Have as many cell phone charging blocks on hand, and please make sure they are fully charged.
 Make sure you have extra batteries on hand for the portable radio, the Emergency Alert system and all other battery operated the equipment.
-If you can afford a mini generator, back up battery for your car or portable battery jumper that would be great, if not please keep jumper cables in your car. *only use generators outdoors.
+If you can afford a mini generator, back up battery for your car or portable battery jumper that would be great, if not please keep jumper cables in your car. *Only use generators outdoors.